 For composite decking, be sure to use the proper cleaning agent.
 If you choose to use a power washer, hold the wand at least a foot above the boards, choose a fan tip and use pressure no greater than 3100 psi.

-How do I Naturally Clean My Wood Deck?
+How do I Naturally Clean My Timber Deck?

-Vinegar and baking soda are a power couple when it comes to natural cleaners.
-To clean your deck, combine 1 cup vinegar with 1-gallon water.
-Sprinkle baking soda on any mildewed wood and use the vinegar and warm water to scrub over all the boards.
+Vinegar and baking soda are a powerful couple when it comes to natural cleaners.
+To clean your deck, combine 240 ml vinegar with 3.8 litres of water.
+Sprinkle baking soda on any mildewed timber and use the vinegar and warm water to scrub over all the boards.

 Borate is also a natural cleaner and versatile for indoor or outdoor cleaning.
-Use a ratio of one cup of Borax to one gallon of water.
+Use a ratio of 240 ml of Borax to one gallon of water.

 How Do I Clean My Deck Without a Pressure Washer?

 With the right cleaning solution and a little elbow grease, you don’t need a pressure washer.
 It may be faster for rinsing, but it also comes with the danger of damage to your boards.